 A number of tracks were featured on cover CDs for U.K. magazines Vive Le Rock and R2 while lead track, the Pop Inn was named song of the week by the Irish Times.
 In 2018, the making of the album was chronicled by filmmaker Nicky Fennell in the documentary Foundry Folk Songs.

-The soon to be released follow up, Sinners and Lost Souls, mines themes that will be familiar to fans of the first album.
+Their follow up album, Sinners and Lost Souls, is now available.
 It features artwork by legendary artist Claus Castenskiold whose work has adorned such iconic albums as the Fall’s Perverted By Language, and Mother Juno by the Gun Club.